fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

-### Checking availability
+### Checking Availability

-Before attempting to park and localize with FantasmoSDK, you should first check if parking is available in the users current location.
+Before attempting to park and localize with FantasmoSDK, you should first check if parking is available in the user's current location.
 You can do this with the static method `FMParkingViewController.isParkingAvailable(near:)` and passing a `CLLocation`.
-The result block is called with a boolean indicating whether or not the user is near a mapped Fantasmo parking space.
+The result block is called with a boolean indicating whether or not the user is near a mapped parking space.

 ```swift
 FMParkingViewController.isParkingAvailable(near: userLocation) { isParkingAvailable in